AdvLeon/legacy_of_king_arthur_dev/README.md

-# excalibur_mod
+# Legacy of King Arthur
-Excalibur and other event mod for Crusader Kings 2
+# A mod for Crusader Kings 2

 Code by AdvLeon

 Writing by Spykadelic

+Version numbering is as follows: (Major - New events etc).(Minor - Change/adjust events etc).(Patches - bugfixes and tiny changes)